rorondre/rorondre.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-I am currently a second year PhD student in the School of Informatics at the University of Edinburgh and part of the Centre for Doctoral Training (CDT) in Biomedical AI.
-My core area of study is application of Topological Data Analysis (TDA) to biomedical data analysis and machine learning.
+I am currently a second year PhD student in the School of Informatics at the University of Edinburgh supervised by Dr. Rik Sarkar and Dr. Miguel Bernabeu.
+I am part of the Centre for Doctoral Training (CDT) in Biomedical AI.
+My core area of study is applications of Topological Data Analysis (TDA) to biomedical data analysis and machine learning.